Twitter bots have become an increasingly popular way to automate tasks, interact with users, and disseminate information on the social media platform.

 Go to user Authentication Settings And set up our project Details

-Set our project to Read & Write Messages and other details from our twitter handle
+Let us set our project to Read & Write Messages and other details from our Twitter handle

 Tweepy acts as a bridge, allowing you to connect with the Twitter API using Python.
 It simplifies the intricacies of the Twitter API by providing a user-friendly interface and adding extra features on top of it.

-Due to changes in the version of Twitter API i.e v2 over time, Tweepy uses some new names and methods and classes for connection and interaction on twitter.
+Due to changes in the version of Twitter API i.e. v2 over time, Tweepy uses some new names methods, and classes for connection and interaction on Twitter.

 Tweepy’s functionality can be divided into the following groups: